Akaflieg-Freiburg/enrouteManual/05-referencePages/03-settingsDataConnections.rst

 ---------------------------------------------------------

 The **Enroute Flight Navigation** is able to communicate with your traffic data receiver via the "Bluetooth Classic" radio standard.

-The competing standard "Bluetooth Low Energy" is currently unsupported.
+.. note:: The radio standard "Bluetooth Low Energy" is currently unsupported.

 .. note:: Due to limitations of the iOS platform, Bluetooth is not
     supported on iPhone and iPad devices.